 - Concrete.
 Concrete contains iron rebar that begins to rust and eventually loses its reinforcement capability.
 Concrete will begin to crack and give way from the pressure of the land.
 Patching concrete below the water does not work.
 Entire sections must be replaced.
 Other sections will soon follow.
 Replacement with a superior and more attractive material, like vinyl, is the best option in most cases.

 - Steel.
 Once steel begins to rust and becomes unsightly and weak there is no reversing the process.

-For seawall repairs that last call us today at 1-800-687-0036.
-Do not allow your valuable waterfront property to be at risk.
+For more information on seawall repairs or rebuilds that last, get in touch with us today.
+Do not allow your valuable waterfront property to be at risk any longer.